rabin-joshi-cognizant/cognizant-enablement/README.md

 - **Reducer**: Handle the actions by implementing a different state change for each action.
 Reducers provide pure functions, that based on the current action and the current app state, create a new app state

 ## Feature 1.
-Combine for Networking
+Combine for Data Access
 Implement networking logic using Combine.
 - Build on top of Feature 1 above to now fetch the array from the network.
 - You can use any publicky available API to retrieve an array of objects and present them in the table view.